anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 # Introduction

 The Bootstrapping Remote Secure Key Infrastructure (BRSKI) protocol described in {{RFC8995}}
-provides a solution for a secure zero-touch (automated) bootstrap of new, unconfigured devices.
+provides a solution for a secure zero-touch (automated) onboarding of new, unconfigured devices.
 In the context of BRSKI, new devices, called "Pledges", are equipped with a factory-installed Initial Device Identifier (IDevID) {{ieee802-1AR}}, and are enrolled into a network.
 BRSKI makes use of Enrollment over Secure Transport (EST) {{RFC7030}}